thr3-arendt/steuernummer/README.md

 You can get a list of errors explaining why the provided input is invalid.
 The `run()` method on each class returns a DTO with a `getErrors()` method.

+> [!NOTE]
-Hint: The keys of `getErrors()` hold the stringified reference to the exception class.
+> The keys of `getErrors()` hold the stringified reference to the exception class.
 You can check for a particular error by comparing to the `::class` constant.
 For example: `Rechtlogisch\Steuernummer\Exceptions\InvalidElsterSteuernummerLength::class`.

 ### Validation errors